George Read (American politician, born 1733): In popular culture

 In the Broadway musical 1776, Read is portrayed in a minor role as a proper, conservative, somewhat effete, and wealthy planter who has difficulty getting along with the other two members of the Delaware contingent who are for Independence.
 Duane Bodin played the character in the original Broadway cast and Leo Leyden appeared in the film version.

 Family

 Read's brother Thomas was an officer in the Continental Navy during the war.
 Another brother, James, was an officer in the Continental Army and was later active in managing the navy under the Articles of Confederation.
 Read's son George Read Jr. served as the first U.S. Attorney for Delaware, and his grandson George Read III served as the second.
-Another son, John, was a noted lawyer and banker of Philadelphia.
+Another son, John Read, was a noted lawyer and banker of Philadelphia.
 Read's great-granddaughter, Louisa, married Major Benjamin Kendrick Pierce, the brother of future President Franklin Pierce.